hbz/lobid-blog/_posts/2019-01-31-bibframe-dataset.md

 &#x1f6c8; This post describes an experimental service running on labs.lobid.org.
 The described service is not be stable and links in the text might stop working in the future.
 </div>

 At last year's SWIB conference ([SWIB18](http://swib.org/swib18/programme.html)) the [lobid team](http://lobid.org/team/) offered a workshop "From LOD to LOUD: making data usable".
-In that we showed how to create well-structured JSON-LD from RDF data, index it in Elasticsearch, build a simple web application for querying it and use the data with tools like OpenRefine and Kibana.
+In the workshop, participants carried out the steps to create well-structured JSON-LD from RDF data, index it in Elasticsearch, build a simple web application for querying it and use the data with tools like OpenRefine and Kibana.
 For details, see the slides at [https://hbz.github.io/swib18-workshop/](https://hbz.github.io/swib18-workshop/).

 We had to decide which RDF dataset we would use to be treated in the workshop.
 In the end, we chose the Bibframe works dataset (but not the instances dataset) that the Library of Congress (LoC) had [published in June](https://listserv.loc.gov/cgi-bin/wa?A2=BIBFRAME;3141fdaf.1806).
 As preparation for the workshop, we did an experimental not very quick but rather dirty conversion of the N-Triples to JSON-LD and indexed the whole Bibframe dataset into Elasticsearch.